amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 6. Observation Data
 =======================================

-Observation data generally refers to a small list of diagnostic quantities to extract from a simulation.
-This is to be contrasted with the detailed field data typically associated with analysis and restart data.
-Examples of these quantities include various volume and surface integrals used to characterize the response of the system to variations of input data.
-Computation of observation data involves applying a parameterized functional on a specified state quantity or flux value at specific values of the simulation time.
+Observation data generally refers to simple diagnostic quantities extracted from a simulation for the purposes of characterizing the response of the system to variations of input data.
+Unlike very large datasets used for post-processing and simulation restart, observation data for any particular simulations tends to consist of only a handful of scalar values.
+Examples include volume and surface integrals, such as the total water mass in the system at a specific time.
+Computation of observation data involves applying a parameterized functional on a specified state quantity or flux value at specific simulation times.

 Each observation is given a label (string), state id (string), evaluation functional (list), region (string) and a list of times for evaluation.
-The results are passed to the calling process in a structure that is consistent with the following specification.
+The resulting observations are evaluated during the simulation and returned to the calling process

 * "observation" (list) can accept multiple lists for named observations (OBSERVATION)